Pittsburgh Regional Sojourn · July 1–4, 2026

 Watch the Sojourn film

-The story of a single American Flag completing a year-long journey across the world and all fifty states, on its way to Pittsburgh and the nation’s 250th.
+The story of a single American Flag that completed a year-long journey across the world and all fifty states, culminating in Pittsburgh and the nation’s 250th.

 The bigger picture